Summer Experience Fund Policies and Procedures

 - Students who receive any other type of funding from Skidmore College - stipend, scholarship, grant or any other award - are limited to receiving only one award per summer.
-Acceptance of another award on campus precludes students from accepting one of the Skidmore Summer Funded Internship Awards.
+Acceptance of another award on campus precludes students from accepting one of the Summer Experience Fund Awards.

 - All internships, research, volunteer and community service projects must be completed on site and must be unpaid.
 No virtual internships will be approved for funding.

 - Third party internships (paid internship programs) may be considered for awards if deemed relevant to academics and future goals and accepted by selection committee.

 - No academic coursework will be considered for awards.

 - Submitting an application for Summer Experience Fund Awards grants permission to The Career Development Center to review a student's record in regards to financial need, financial and academic status, good academic standing, to determine eligibility of an award.

 - All students must complete a minimum of 250 hours in order to receive full funding.

 - Projects undertaken in countries assigned a Travel Warning by the U.S. Department of State are not eligible for any Funded Internship Awards.
 The Career Development Center and Skidmore will not sponsor grants for travel to international destinations that are currently or at any point in the application or selection process that have heightened health and/or safety risks (international students please see below).